 Considering the findings themselves, it was exciting for us to see that most of the applications focus on essential economy activities such as electricity supply, transportation, and manufacturing.
-However, we also would like to see more effort in other activities such as agriculture, forestry, and fishing, as well as construction, art, and mining.
+However, we would also like to see more effort in other activities such as agriculture, forestry, and fishing, as well as construction, art, and mining.
 We believe that more applications in such sectors would be very valuable and impactful for the field.
 We also challenge newcomers to apply quantum algorithms in activities such as education, accommodation and food service, finance and insurance, and real estate.
-These activities, despite not being as explored as the others, are equally important and prevalent, and improvements in algorithms would still be very significant.
+These activities, despite not being as essential as the others, are also widespread and improvements in algorithms would still be very significant.
 Plus, we would learn about potential advantages that quantum or quantum-inspired algorithms may specifically bring to these activities.
 We also challenge newcomers who want to research in an already explored ISIC section to explore applications on ISIC divisions, groups, or classes that were not explored as much.

-Now, shifting our view to the coming years, we expect to witness quick progress on the field, as quantum computers become more available and capable of larger problems.
-This means that we expect our systematic mapping study to become obsolete before the year 2030.
-However, we believe that our protocol can easily be replicated and modified for any future work that wishes to produce a new systematic mapping study or even a systematic literature review.
+Now, shifting our views to the coming years, we expect to witness quick progress on the field, as quantum computers become more available and capable of larger problems.
+This means that we expect our systematic mapping study to become obsolete before year 2030.
+Nonetheless, we believe that our protocol can be easily replicated and modified for any future work that wishes to produce a new systematic mapping study or even a systematic literature review.
 Until then, we are open to submissions from authors who wish to add their primary studies to our website, to keep our insights up-to-date.